-What's New on Tahoe's North Shore
+What's Happening on Tahoe's North Shore

 Visitors have the option to purchase group or private tours that each last 2.5, 4 or 7 hours.
 Participants will take routes that include cable bridges, metal rungs to aid in climbing and more traditional rock scrambling sections.
 Every participant will be guided by professionally-trained mountain guides and will be secured to the rock using permanent steel anchors and cables.
 This activity is limited to ages 10 and up and we know the double-digit kids are going to LOVE it.